-Security breach in Parliament: Two men enter Lok Sabha chamber, open gas canisters
+Security breach in Parliament: Two detained after they open gas canisters in Lok Sabha chamber

 Outside the Parliament complex, the Delhi Police also detained a man and a woman who were protesting with coloured smoke in front of the Transport Bhawan.
 They were identified as Neelam (42) and Amol Shinde (25), reported PTI.

 Later in the afternoon, Speaker Om Birla said that the two persons who entered the Lok Sabha chamber have also been detained and the material with them has been seized.
+He said a preliminary investigation showed that the smoke from the canisters was harmless and not a cause for worry.

+Birla has called for an all-party meeting at 4 pm to take suggestions from political leaders on how to deal with the security breach, The Tribune reported.

+Congress leader in the Lok Sabha Adhir Ranjan Chowdhury asked whether the incident proved that there was a failure in maintaining a high level of security in Parliament.
+He also said that it was MPs who caught the two intruders, and asked why security officials could not do so.